syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 Scheme : `u:<user-name>/<project-ID>`

 !! **Be aware**
 !!
 For the user scope ACLs to work, your username unfortunately has to be POSIX compliant.
-If you have a username containing unsupported characters (e.g. `@` from a mail address as it was our default until March 2021) please get into contact with our [Cloud-Support (cloudsupport@syseleven.de)](../../06.Support/default.en.md).
+If you have a username containing unsupported characters (e.g. `@` from a mail address) please get into contact with our [Cloud-Support (cloudsupport@syseleven.de)](../../06.Support/default.en.md).

 examples :